-Although SSAs typically are not too sensitive to acceptance corrections, in the case of the transverse target, due to the large number of contributions appearing as different azimuthal moments in the cross section, the acceptance corrections are more important.
-The analysis of the transverse target requires fits in the 2-dimensional space of the relevant azimuthal angles φ and φ_S .
+Although SSAs are typically not too sensitive to acceptance corrections, in the case of the transverse target, due to the large number of contributions appearing as different azimuthal moments in the cross section, the acceptance corrections are more important.
+The analysis of the transverse target requires fits in the 2-dimensional space of the relevant azimuthal angles $\phi$ and $\phi_S$ .
 A detailed procedure on the accounting for acceptance corrections in the separation of the different azimuthal moments was developed by the HERMES collaboration.
-According to this method, a fully-differential (thus free from acceptance effects) parametrization of the asymmetries is extracted with a maximum likelihood fit.
-The parameterization is used in input to a Monte Carlo simulation which accounts for a complete model of the instrumental effects (acceptance, smearing, inefficiencies...) to generate a pseudo-data sample.
+According to this method, a fully-differential (thus free from acceptance effects) parametrization of the asymmetries is extracted from the data itself with a fully-unbinned maximum likelihood fit.
+The parameterization is then used in input to a Monte Carlo simulation which accounts for a complete model of the instrumental effects (acceptance, smearing, inefficiencies...) to generate a pseudo-data sample.
 The systematics effects are evaluated as the difference of the asymmetries extracted from the pseudo-data sample and the parameterization in input to the Monte Carlo.
 A similar procedure has been applied to estimate the expected acceptance corrections for e.g. the Sivers and Collins asymmetries as extracted in the CLAS12 acceptance.